Latest figures for COVID-19 in Canada on Sunday, May 30, 2021 | ExBulletin

 No deaths have been reported in the last week.
 The overall mortality rate is zero per 100,000.

-There were 33 new cases on Saturday.
-The proportion of active cases is 57.79 per 100,000.
-Over the last 7 days, a total of 317 new cases have occurred.
-The 7-day moving average for new cases is 45.
+There were 20 new cases on Sunday.
+The percentage of active cases is 51.56 per 100,000.
+Over the last 7 days, a total of 264 new cases have occurred.
+The 7-day moving average for new cases is 38.

-Four new deaths were reported on Saturday.
-A total of 7 new deaths have been reported in the last 7 days.
+One new death was reported on Sunday.
+A total of 6 new deaths have been reported in the last 7 days.
 The 7-day moving average of newly reported deaths is 1.
-The 7-day moving average of mortality is 0.1 per 100,000.
-The overall mortality rate is 8.58 per 100,000.
+The 7-day moving average of mortality is 0.09 per 100,000.
+The overall mortality rate is 8.68 per 100,000.

-There were 10 new cases on Saturday.
+There were 9 new cases on Sunday.
 The percentage of active cases is 18.43 per 100,000.
-In the last 7 days, a total of 76 new cases have occurred.
-The 7-day moving average for new cases is 11.
+In the last 7 days, a total of 71 new cases have occurred.
+The 7-day moving average for the new case is 10.

 No deaths have been reported in the last week.
 The overall mortality rate is 5.5 per 100,000.

-Seven new deaths were reported on Saturday.
-A total of 44 new deaths have been reported in the last 7 days.
+Two new deaths were reported on Sunday.
+A total of 43 new deaths have been reported in the last 7 days.
 The 7-day moving average of newly reported deaths is 6.
 The 7-day moving average of mortality is 0.07 per 100,000.
-The overall mortality rate is 129.74 per 100,000.
+The overall mortality rate is 129.77 per 100,000.

-Fifteen new deaths were reported on Saturday.
-A total of 127 new deaths have been reported in the last 7 days.
-The 7-day moving average of newly reported deaths is 18.
-The 7-day moving average of mortality is 0.12 per 100,000.
-The overall mortality rate is 59.22 per 100,000.
+Eighteen new deaths were reported on Sunday.
+A total of 130 new deaths have been reported in the last 7 days.
+The 7-day moving average of newly reported deaths is 19.
+The 7-day moving average of mortality is 0.13 per 100,000.
+The overall mortality rate is 59.35 per 100,000.

-Three new deaths were reported on Saturday.
-A total of 17 new deaths have been reported in the last 7 days.
-The 7-day moving average of newly reported deaths is 2.
-The 7-day moving average of mortality is 0.18 per 100,000.
-The overall mortality rate is 75.77 per 100,000.
+Seven new deaths were reported on Sunday.
+A total of 23 new deaths have been reported in the last 7 days.
+The 7-day moving average of newly reported deaths is 3.
+The 7-day moving average of mortality is 0.24 per 100,000.
+The overall mortality rate is 76.27 per 100,000.

 792,850 tests have been completed.

-Eight new deaths were reported on Saturday.
-A total of 44 new deaths have been reported in the last 7 days.
+Five new deaths were reported on Sunday.
+A total of 43 new deaths have been reported in the last 7 days.
 The 7-day moving average of newly reported deaths is 6.
 The 7-day moving average of mortality is 0.14 per 100,000.
-The overall mortality rate is 50.07 per 100,000.
+The overall mortality rate is 50.18 per 100,000.

 4,497,687 tests have been completed.